By The Scoopettes

 Depending on traffic, the Aerobus takes about 35 minutes to get into town from either of the airport terminals.
-The route covers strategic points in the city, such as the Eixample and Pl.Catalunya.
+The route covers strategic points in the city, such as the L’Eixample and Pl. de Catalunya.
 Aerobuses are adapted for people with mobility problems and have large areas for luggage (though you should always keep an eye on your bag, even on the Aerobus).

-Taking RENFE or the public bus is cheaper than Aerobus, which is almost 6.00 euros for a one-way ticket.
-FYI: It’s less expensive to get a round-trip ticket on the Aerobus for 10.20 euros.
+Taking RENFE or the public bus is cheaper than Aerobus, which is about 6.00 euros for a one-way ticket.
+FYI: It’s less expensive to get a round-trip ticket on the Aerobus.
 Though more expensive, Aerobus is much less of a hassle.
-Unless you’re staying in the left side of the Eixample, taking RENFE almost guarantees a station change or a ride on the metro.
+Unless you’re staying in the left side of the L’Eixample, taking RENFE almost guarantees a station change or a ride on the metro.
 No big deal, right?
 Well, keep in mind that many metro stations do not have elevators.
 Do you really want to haul your luggage up all those stairs?
 Do you really want to squeeze your bags into a crowded metro?
 Also, RENFE only leaves from T2, the old terminal.
 It isn’t connected to T1, which is the new terminal where most international flights land.
 If you’re coming in on RyanAir then RENFE may be a good option, but if you’re flying in on KLM, not so much.

+If you catch the Aerobus from the airport to Barcelona, look for a host or hostess handing out Touristcheck coupon books.
+Inside you’ll find all sorts of deals and discounts.
+These coupons are free.
 One thing that is not a good value though, are the new HOLA BCN metro tickets, also sold on the bus.
 You’re better off just buying a normal T10 at the metro station.

 So there you have it.
 Get the Aerobus, get the map, get into town fast, get the free coupon book, and get a smooth vermouth to start a perfect stay in the city!